8 Best Basketball Tryout Drills

 Preparation:

-In this basketball drill, have 6-8 players aligned up on the left side of the court, 2 feet behind each other.
-Each player will go down into a squat position, chest up with feet hip-width apart.
+Line up 6-8 players on one side of the court, 2 feet apart.
+Each player will remain in a squat position, with their chest up and feet hip-width apart.

-Staying in a squat position, players are going to shuffle twice toward the right side and come down slightly with both hands on the slight scoop as if they were mimicking picking up a basketball, but keeping their chest up.
-Then, players will continue the shuffle and scoop down the court.
+• The first player will shuffle twice toward and come down slightly with both hands on the slight scoop as if they were mimicking picking up a basketball (but will ensure their chest is up).

 This basketball passing drill teaches players how to pass continuously while moving from a distance.